developersociety/shared-service-docs/docs/resource-hub-wiki/drupal-9-to-10-upgrade.md

 If you have customised your Resource Hub site by adding extra modules or code changes then you will also need to check the changes are compatible with Drupal 10.
 The [Upgrade Status](https://www.drupal.org/project/upgrade_status) module will help determine what needs to be done before you can upgrade to Drupal 10.

-## 1. Ensure you're using the latest version of Drupal 9 and Resource Hub.
+## 1. Ensure you're using the latest version of Drupal 9.

 The first step is to update Drupal and any contrib modules to the latest versions.